Summary

 I've watched this pattern play out dozens of times.
 A founder or managing director knows their business depends on technology but isn't sure whether they need a CTO.
 They assume it's a hire they can defer, something for later, when the budget is bigger or the product is further along.

-This is almost always a mistake.
-And by the time they realise it, the cost of not having one has already compounded.
+Deferring the CTO decision is almost always a mistake.
+By the time founders realise it, the cost of operating without senior technical leadership has already compounded.

-The real cost of operating without a CTO
+What is the real cost of operating without a CTO?

 The obvious risk is bad architecture decisions.
 But the deeper problem is subtler: you don't know what you don't know.